 For example, you could reference a study that shows how California made mistakes in managing public land for wildfire risk, what bills are being debated by the state going forward, or how you think tax money should be used.
 But you can’t cross the line into “those Commiefornian libtards are ruining ‘Merica!”

 Your privacy is very important to us.
-Although most companies say that but then ignore it in practice, we actually feel that way and make the hard calls to live up to it — our founder even lost his career in government because he sided with Apple in the FBI vs. Apple encryption debate.
+Although most companies say that but then ignore it in practice, we actually feel that way and make the hard calls to live up to it — our founder even lost his career in government in part because he sided with Apple in the FBI vs. Apple encryption debate.

 The Prepared does not:

 - Spam you.